 Despite their high efficiency, HEPA filters won’t capture every particle.
-Harmful pollutants such as bacteria, allergens and viruses range in sizes, and many are smaller than 0.3 microns.
+Harmful pollutants such as bacteria, allergens, and viruses range in size; many are smaller than 0.3 microns.
 This means the HEPA filter won’t trap them.

 You might feel an improvement in air quality, but sensitive individuals with allergies or asthma might still be affected.

 Volatile organic compounds are common but harmful indoor air pollutants.
-Within a household, VOCs are generally derived from certain cleaning and beauty products.
+VOCs within a household generally derive from certain cleaning and beauty products.

-VOC exposure can lead to nausea, dizziness, headaches, liver damage and more.
-Concerningly, studies have shown that VOC levels are two to five times higher indoors compared to outdoors (6).
+VOC exposure can lead to nausea, dizziness, headaches, liver damage, and more.
+Studies have shown that VOC levels are two to five times higher indoors than outdoors (6).
 Unfortunately, HEPA filters cannot trap VOCs because the particle size is too small.

 Viruses are also too small for HEPA filters to remove.

-Despite this, many manufacturers have advertised in the past that HEPA filters would remove and protect you from viruses.
+Despite this, many manufacturers have previously advertised that HEPA filters would remove and protect you from viruses.
 However, new FTC regulations ensure that manufacturers can’t make this claim any longer.

-As we mentioned above, HEPA filters will capture mold and bacteria, but this can also cause trouble.
+As mentioned above, HEPA filters will capture mold and bacteria, which can also cause trouble.

 Bacteria are known to release endotoxins back into the air stream while dying within the filter.
 These can cause atopic and inflammatory effects in asthmatic and nonasthmatic individuals (7).